 With traditional data infrastructures, these workloads become delayed or bottlenecked, often taking hours (sometimes even days) to complete.
 Frustration ensues for analysts and business users.
 If domain experts can’t get the answers when they need them, they move forward without data; or even worse, they take matters into their own hands and go back to spreadsheets.
 This workflow defeats the purpose of your BI investment.
 You need an infrastructure that can surface insights today, not a week from today.

 You invested in complex A&BI tools that leave business people frustrated

 Frustratingly slow, complex software tools discourage the enthusiasm necessary for broad adoption — and the maximum return on data investment.
 To achieve more widespread A&BI adoption, business people need to jump on board.
 Sadly, most tools out there have UIs that aren’t familiar to businesspeople or weren’t designed with them in mind.
 And learning new software can be overwhelming — especially if it’s not a key objective.
 Carving out the time and space to become proficient can be difficult.

 To explore data and uncover high-quality analytics, domain experts often need deeper technical skill sets, like SQL knowledge, to ask tough questions and go beyond dashboards.
-Or they need the data team to step in and lend a hand repeatedly.
+Or they need the BI team to step in and lend a hand repeatedly.
 This skill gap creates bottlenecks and leads to “report factory hell.“

-Because a skill gap exists, data and business experts aren’t speaking the same language, leaving data teams to apply guesswork around business needs and processes.
+Because a skill gap exists, data and business experts aren’t speaking the same language, leaving BI and data teams to apply guesswork around business needs and processes.
 This further adds to the report queue since questions rarely get answered the first time, and makes data models less usable — creating a vicious feedback loop.
 Sure, people may have access to dashboards, but without the ability to drill down further, they cannot get their questions answered.

 You don’t have a central source of data truth